aam-007/amc-dashboard/README.md

 └── data_manifest.json         # generated state file — current "latest" pointers
 ```

-> **Note on numbering:** Phase 6 initially housed "index.html" (to better engage with "data_manifest.json" , which was later moved to the root folder.
-The names of the sub-folders were not changed because it would be a tedious task.
+> **Note on numbering:** Phase 6 initially housed `index.html`, which was later moved to the root folder (to better engage with `data_manifest.json`).
+The names of the sub-folders were not changed because it would be a tedious task (imagine changing the path in every file!).
 This is being mentioned here to avoid any confusion.
 ---

 ## The twelve-stage pipeline